 An Overland journey through the Americas 2015-2020

-Five years ago today, on May 5th 2015, after selling all our possessions and a long preparation, we were leaving Florida to embark on this amazing journey.
+Five years ago today, on May 5th 2015, after selling all our possessions and a long preparation, we were leaving Florida to embark on this amazing journey of driving from Alaska to Argentina aka the Pan-American Highway.
 We had no clue what we were getting ourselves into, we had never camped, never owned an RV let alone a rigged up expedition vehicle.
-The one thing that motivated us was our desire to try a different way of life and to see the world.
+What motivated us was our desire to try a different way of life and to see the world.
 We never expected that a Nomadic lifestyle would bring us so much happiness and a total different outlook on life.

 Now that we have time to reflect, we just can’t believe everything we’ve seen, the countless experiences we had and all the amazing people we met along the way.
 From North Americas great National Parks and Alaska’s wildlife to swimming with whale sharks in Mexico to the beaches and rainforests of Central America, from the Andes Mountains and the Inca wonders of Peru to the Moais of Easter Island, falling in love with the Colombian people, the Salt Flats of Bolivia to the magic of the Galapagos Islands, excursion in the Amazon bassin and the Brazilians wetland, housesitting on a vineyard in Chile, having our grandchildren join us in 4 different countries, living like a local in Buenos Aires, the wonders of Patagonia, even a Penguin Safari to Antartica … meeting locals and travelers who have become friends for life … the list goes on and on …